The Barge: a New Stadium for Feyenoord

 The nickname for the new stadium would, most likely be De Schuit (The Barge), which has some reminiscence of the beloved Kuip.
 Both names are unpronouncable by non-Dutch speakers anyway.

-UPDATE: Dazzling designs
+Dazzling

-The Barge at Night
+The Barge at night